shpatspahiu/simple-calculator/README.md

 Simple Calculator

 Simple calculator.
 Made as the last project of the Foundations Course from The Odin Project.

-Checck it out at https://shpatspahiu.github.io/simple-calculator/
+Check it out at https://shpatspahiu.github.io/simple-calculator/